Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal: Binary-star evolution (BSE) code

-We numerically evolve the binaries up to 14 Gyrs generating a total of ${\sim} 9.1\times 10^3$ AIC events, which start when the population is only ${\sim} 0.2$ Gyr old (\autoref{fig:N_MSP}).
-In the present study we have neglected Merger-Induced Collapse (MIC) events that occur when two massive WDs merge due to gravitational wave radiation \citep{Ivanova2008}.
-This is because they occur relatively early post star-formation \citep{Ruiter2019,Lyutikov2019}, supply less than 10\% of the MSP population \citep{Ruiter2019}, and, in any case, produce nascent NSs with super-strong magnetic fields \citep[e.g.][]{Wick2014} that quickly spin down and no longer qualify as MSPs today.
+For completeness, we mention that in the present study we have neglected Merger-Induced Collapse (MIC) events that occur when two massive WDs merge due to gravitational wave radiation \cite{Ivanova2008}.
+This is because they occur relatively early post star-formation \cite{Ruiter2019,Lyutikov2019}, supply less than 10\% of the MSP population \cite{Ruiter2019}, and, in any case, produce nascent NSs with super-strong magnetic fields \cite{Wick2014} that quickly spin down and no longer qualify as MSPs today.